9th Annual Building Resilience Through Private-Public Partnerships Conference

 Breakout Session: YOU’RE IT!
 Meta-Leadership, Strategies and Practices To Advance Crisis Leader Performance

 The next generation of disaster managers need to be prepared for the unexpected.
-COVID-19 has shown how vulnerable the society is to unexpected events and why more work needs to be done to improve global resilience.
+COVID-19 has shown how vulnerable society is to unexpected events and why more work needs to be done to improve global resilience.
 This session will discuss the importance of crisis leadership and how future disaster managers can learn from the COVID-19 pandemic.

 Breakout Session: The Role of Media in Crisis and Disaster Response